-Fetch HTML · Cloudflare Workers docs
+Fetch HTML

 Send a request to a remote server, read HTML from the response, and serve that HTML.

-* Example someHost at url is set up to respond with HTML

-* Replace url with the host you wish to send requests to
+/** * Example someHost at URL is set up to respond with HTML * Replace URL with the host you wish to send requests to */

-const url = someHost + "/static/html"
+const url = someHost + '/static/html';

-* Use await gatherResponse(..) in an async function to get the response body
+/** * gatherResponse awaits and returns a response body as a string. * Use await gatherResponse(..) in an async function to get the response body * @param {Response} response */

 }